tj-actions/changed-files/README.md

             .(sql)$
             ^(mynewfile|custom)

-       - name: Run step if all files listed above have changed
-         if: steps.changed-files-specific.outputs.all_changed == 'true'
-         run: |
-           echo "All files listed above has changed."

        - name: Run step if any of the listed files above change
          if: steps.changed-files-specific.outputs.any_changed == 'true'
          run: |